kelektiv/node-cron/README.md

 Cron is a tool that allows you to execute _something_ on a schedule.
 This is typically done using the cron syntax.
 We allow you to:

 - execute a function whenever your scheduled job triggers
-- execute a job external to the javascript process using `child_process`
+- execute a job external to the javascript process (like a system command) using `child_process`
-- use a Date object instead of cron syntax as the trigger for your callback
+- use a Date or Luxon DateTime object instead of cron syntax as the trigger for your callback
 - use an additional slot for seconds (leaving it off will default to 0 and match the Unix behavior)

 ## Installation